Lens on Mongolia: Photography, Culture, and Language

 Conclusion

-On the final day of our course we will return to Ulaanbaatar for a focused session on post-production and presentation.
-This will be a time to bring the week’s experiences together and shape them into a cohesive visual story.
-During the first hour we will work on editing and curation, selecting your strongest images, refining compositions through cropping, and applying thoughtful color corrections to enhance mood and consistency.
-Next, we will prepare files for digital sharing, discussing how presentation choices affect how an audience experiences your work.
-We will conclude with a mini-exhibit and peer feedback session, celebrating the images created throughout the week.
-By the end of the day you will have a polished short portfolio or narrative series that reflects your growth as a photographer and the unique story of your time in Mongolia.
+On the final day, we return to Ulaanbaatar for a focused session on post-production and presentation.
+We will edit and curate your strongest images, refining compositions and applying color corrections to enhance mood and consistency.
+Next, we will prepare files for digital sharing, exploring how presentation shapes audience experience.
+The day will conclude with a mini-exhibit and peer feedback session, celebrating your work from the week.
+By the end, you will have a polished short portfolio or narrative series that reflects your growth as a photographer and the unique story of your time in Mongolia.

 Interactive Banner 2